sttp/Specification/Output/README.md

     > [Required] returns the connection string of the current connection, or an empty string if no connection is established.
 * `Connect(connectionString:string) : void`
     > [Required] establishes a connection to the STTP server.
 The method will throw an exception if the connection cannot be established.
+> :tomato::question: mkd: Should this return an object, an interface or a handle like, for example, the Perl DBI API (ref: https://metacpan.org/pod/DBI#Architecture-of-a-DBI-Application)?
+With this architecture the handle could be used for all other methods, and multiple handles could be kept which represent connections to various STTP servers.

 * `Disconnect() : void`
     > [Required] terminates a connection.
 * `ValidateConnection() : string`